Gracy41/red-team-labs-portfolio/network-enumeration-lab/nmap-scan-report.md

 Security Risk

-Exposed services increase the attack surface and may allow unauthorized access if not properly secured.
+Exposed services increase the attack surface and may allow attackers to identify vulnerable software versions that can be exploited.
 Mitigation Recommendations

 Disable unnecessary services